alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

   publisher-facing emails.
 The type of email can vary a lot, but a typical example might be to receive an email when a scheduled document on GOV.UK has been automatically published.

+- **GOV.UK**

+  This service is for any public-facing application that does not use the Email Alert Api to send emails.

+  Currently it is used by [Feedback](https://github.com/alphagov/feedback) to email a survey link to users who click a survey banner or use the `Is this page useful?` feature.

 [DeliveryRequestWorker]: https://github.com/alphagov/email-alert-api/blob/master/app/workers/delivery_request_worker.rb#L52